miklevin/MikeLev.in/_includes/cat_80-20-rule.md

 <ol>
+<li><a href="/blog/recapturing-that-old-force-of-nature-feeling/">Recapturing That Old Force of Nature Feeling</a> (Tue May 02, 2023)
+<br/>I'm trying to recapture the old feeling of being a Force of Nature I had when younger by harnessing the power of AI-assisted coding.
+Learn the tricks of using Python and MermaidJS diagrams.
+Get to the next level with story-telling on your Powerpoint-like decks for MOZ.</li>
 <li><a href="/blog/the-80-20-rule-means-front-loading-the-big-wins/">The 80/20-rule Means Front-loading The Big Wins</a> (Sun Apr 30, 2023)
 <br/>Ready to make big improvements in your life?
 I'm sharing my experience on how to use the 80/20-rule and front-load the big wins.
 Learn how to organize your environment and make the most of your time.</li>
 <li><a href="/blog/moved-1-long-page-version-of-journal-md-to-drafts/">Moved 1-long-page version of journal.md to `_drafts`</a> (Sat Apr 29, 2023)